Team Officials Guide

 To minimize disruptions, here are some guidelines to follow:

 - Any request for a time change in U8-U12 age groups with fixed schedules MUST be sent a minimum of 10 days prior to requested game change.
-Every effort will be made, but no requests can be guaranteed.
+Every effort will be made, but no request can be guaranteed.
 Change requests must be proposed to your opposing CMFSC team first.
 Only if they agree, are you able to make the request.
 For teams playing non-CMF teams, a request can be made without opponent approval, but this is NOT recommended since it may lead to a cancelled game by the opponent.

-- For teams without fixed schedules (U12 SEL-U18), please email Gwenda at least 10 days prior to the weekend in question with your preferred game time and every effort will be made to accommodate.
+- For teams without fixed schedules (U12 SEL-U18), please email Lisa at least 10 days prior to the weekend in question with your preferred game time and every effort will be made to accommodate.

 - Send request to Lisa Mather and cc your age group coordinator.
 (Please provide the reason when this is requested.)